NewcastleRSE/BayesNetty/docs/index.rst

 Citation
 --------

-Please use the following papers *cite* howey:etal:21 */cite* and *cite* howey:etal:20 */cite* to reference the BayesNetty software as follows:
+Please use the following papers :cite:`howey:etal:21` and :cite:`howey:etal:20` to reference the BayesNetty software as follows:

 .. code-block:: none